 Linking planning to supports and services

-Under the Your Life Your Choice program you will be asked to plan how you will use your funding to purchase the supports and services you require.
+Under the NDIS you will be asked to provide goals for your NDIS Plan.
+Goals guid how you will use your funding to purchase the supports and services you require.
+Planning is a way to establish goals that are meaningful for you or your family member.
 It is important that this kind of planning is based on your own thinking about the kind of life you or your family member wants to live.
-It is not the role of any Host Provider or government department representative to direct your planning.

 Use this Case Study as an example of how one family used the 'big picture' planning they had done with their son to direct their planning and budgeting for his support.

-Use the information in What goes in a plan? on this website to help prepare for your meeting with a Host Provider or with the Department if you choose the Direct Payments method of self-direction.
+Use the information in What goes in a plan? on this website to help prepare for your NDIS Planning.

 Remember